fmalina/revisions-blocl/privacy.md

-We keep personally identifiable information associated with your message, such as your name and email address so as to be able to track our communications with you to provide a high quality service.
+We keep personally identifiable information associated with your message, such as your name and email address to be able to track our communications with you to provide a high quality service.